-As our alumni page testifies, the M.A. program is flexible enough to meet a number of career objectives.
-Full-time students seeking a terminal master’s degree, for example, can complete the program in three regular semesters, including summer coursework.
+As our alumni page attests, our program is flexible enough to meet a number of career objectives.
+Full-time students seeking a terminal master’s degree can complete the program in three regular semesters, including summer coursework.
 Students planning to go on to a doctoral program may wish to take two years.

 Both of our programs offer rigorous training in the three areas of study.
 The centerpiece of each is Historiography, a course that introduces students to the methodologies and theoretical frameworks historians employ.
 Our proseminars in US, premodern, and modern world history introduce students to the important scholarly debates in each of these general concentrations of study.